Table Of Contents_

 Our number one choice for the best pry bar around is the Stanley 55-515 12-3/4-inch Wonderbar Pry Bar.
 Made from heat-treated forged high carbon steel, this durable yet thin pry bar has beveled edges for easier scraping and cutting.
+Whether you want to pull up nails or even lift your carpet, a pry bar is one of the highly-rated tools that you can get fo your home.

 To find the best pry bar for mechanics or general DIY home improvement, we’ve compared materials and specs and put the top pry bars to the test to see what they’re really made of.
 For best corrosion resistance we looked for materials such as stainless steel and forged carbon steel with a rust-resistant finish.
 We also considered features like overall length and shape, looking for the bars that provided the greatest leverage for nail removal.
 We looked for durability and for performance on common tasks such as pulling up nails, loosening rusted bolts, and removing moldings.
 Keep reading to learn more about other high-grade pry bars available for purchase.